resqiar/resqiar/README.md

 - [📈 Admin Dashboard Management using Node](https://github.com/resqiar/staycation-backend)

 # Featured Public Project (Abandoned)
+> The most dedicated project back in the day, unfortunately I don't have time to maintain the project any longer.
+The server still on though and you can visit it here https://dikenang.co

 * [Dikenang](https://github.com/resqiar/dikenang-server), a private social media that used to shares memories among linked relationship partners <br/>
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=resqiar&repo=dikenang&theme=midnight-purple)](https://github.com/anuraghazra/github-readme-stats)